 Hello, New Friends and Loyal Readers!

-This author newsletter is still free.
+This author newsletter is free and ONLY one-per-month.
 I’ll never force you to pay to read it.
 Later, I might have additional offerings behind a paywall or give readers the opportunity to support me with a subscription, but you’ll always be able to get the monthly letter for free.

 Subscribe to get full access to the newsletter and publication archives.